ISP logo

 Freddie Fisher-Sullivan

-Associate Consultant - Site
+Associate Consultant - Offshore Wind - Site

 Freddie joined LSP in September 2023 as his first full time position after finishing his A Levels in June 2023.
 Freddie brings a range of customer service experience from part time positions he has previously been in.
 Freddie will assist our Site team where he will focus on both permanent and contract recruitment within the renewable energy industry.
 The areas Freddie will focus on include but are not limited to; CDM, Coating Inspectors, HSE (Advisors and Engineers), Quality (Managers, Engineers and Inspectors - WTG), and more.
 Freddie's journey at LSP Renewables is just beginning, and he is excited to collaborate with fellow professionals who share his vision for a greener future.